Nzen/Jlooch/README.txt

+Jlooch is a digital sound synthesis gui implemented with [jsyn](http://www.softsynth.com/jsyn/beta/).
+I'm involved because the original is an applet, and applets were EoL back when I first encountered this.

+Original readme :

 To compile and run jlooch, you will need the JSyn Developer SDK available from http://www.softsynth.com/jsyn/ (it's free -- yay!).
 You will also need java and the java SDK, of course.